Giannis Anastasiou: Panathinaikos

 Anastasiou was named manager of Panathinaikos in May 2013.
 In his first year, the team won the Greek Football Cup with a 4–1 victory against PAOK in the final.
 During that year, he also led the team in a 3–0 victory against Olympiacos, a record away victory in the derby.
-In the Superleague Greece, the team finished fourth in the regular season and first in the play-offs, qualifying for next year's UEFA Champions League third qualifying round.
+In the Super League Greece, the team finished fourth in the regular season and first in the play-offs, qualifying for next year's UEFA Champions League third qualifying round.
 In February 2015, he was named Manager of the Year for 2014.

 In the 2014–15 season, Panathinaikos, was eliminated in the UEFA Champions League third qualifying round by Standard Liège with an aggregate score of 1–2.
 The team succeeded in entering the UEFA Europa League group stage, finishing last in Group E, against Dynamo Moscow, PSV and Estoril.
 In the domestic league, Panathinaikos finished second behind Olympiacos in the league and first in the play-offs.
 On 24 May 2015, Anastasiou managed his 100th game at the side of Panathinaikos, against Atromitos.

 In the beginning of the 2015–16 season, the team failed to qualify in the Europa League group stage, getting eliminated by Gabala in the play-offs.
 On 2 November 2015, Panathinaikos announced the termination of his contract on terms of mutual consent.

 Roda

 On 18 June 2016, Anastasiou signed a one-year contract as manager of Dutch Eredivisie side Roda JC, for whom he was also active as a player from 2000 until 2004.

-On 24 April 2017, Belgian side KV Kortrijk announced the signing of Anastasiou as their head coach, moving from Roda to Kortrijk at the end of the 2016-17 season.
+On 24 April 2017, Belgian side KV Kortrijk announced the signing of Anastasiou as their head coach, moving from Roda to Kortrijk at the end of the 2016–17 season.

 Anastasiou led Roda to a 17th-place finish in the Eredivisie, which meant that Roda had to play promotion/relegation play-offs.
 However, on 23 May 2017, midway through the play-offs, Anastasiou was sacked as manager of Roda.